intel/scikit-learn-intelex/doc/sources/system_requirements.rst

     Your processor must support at least one of SSE2, AVX, AVX2, AVX512 instruction set

 .. note::
-    ARM* architecture is not supported
+    ARM* architecture is not supported.

 .. note::
     Intel® processors provide better performance then other CPUs.